Genivia/ugrep/README.md

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose file name extensions match the specified comma-separated list of file name EXTENSIONS.
 This  option  is the same as specifying --include='*.ext' for each extension name `ext' in the EXTENSIONS list.
 This option may be  repeated  and may be combined with options -M and -t to expand the search.

            -o, --only-matching
                   Prints  only  the  matching  part  of  lines  and allows pattern matches across newlines to span multiple  lines.
 Line  numbers for  multi-line  matches are displayed with option -n, using `|' as the field separator for each additional line matched  by  the pattern.
-Context options -A, -B, -C, and -y are disabled.
+This  option  cannot be combined with options -A, -B, -C, -v, and -y.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression.